saulpw/aipl/about/23-design.md

 # Design

-AIPL is intended as a simple platform for quick proof of concept data pipelines to be implemented and tested.
+AIPL is intended as a simple platform for quick proof of concept AI-based data pipelines to be implemented and tested.

 ## Why?